llamaxyz/llama/docs/policy-management.md

 - **Token IDs**: The `tokenId` of a Llama policy NFT is always equal to `uint256(uint160(policyholderAddress))`.
 - **Roles**: A signifier given to one or more policyholders.
 Roles can be used to permission action creation, action approvals, and action disapprovals.
 - **Permission IDs**: A unique identifier that can be assigned to roles to permission action creation.
 Permission IDs are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission ID.
-- **Checkpoints**: Llama stores checkpointed role balances over time to enable querying historical role balances during the action approval and disapproval process.
+- **Checkpoints**: Llama stores checkpointed role balances over time to enable querying historical role quantities during the action approval and disapproval process.

 ## Managing Policies